j-buss/jb_blog/content/posts/machine-learning/mlflow-introduction/index.md

 sha256sum Miniconda*
 ```

-Here is the result of executing the command in Dec.
+Here is the result of executing the commands in Dec.
 2019.
 The results will likely be different if you run the command and a newer version has been released with a different checksum result.

 {{< img src="miniconda-checksum-results.png" >}}

-Here is the value from the website and we see that they match:
+and here is the matching value from the website:

 {{< img src="miniconda-website-checksum.png" >}}